 How to remove tack nails with needle nose pliers

-2. Slip the jaws of needle nose pliers under the tack head and pull the fastener out
+Step 2.
+Slip the jaws of the pliers under the tack and pull it out

-The needle nose pliers is not as easy to use to remove tack nails as diagonal cutters or a tack puller tool.
-But if that it all you have got and you need to detach some fabric from wood, go ahead and use it.
+Generally, removing tack nails with needle nose pliers is not as easy as using diagonal cutters or a tack puller tool.
+But if all you have are long nose pliers and you need to detach some fabric from wood, there is no other option than to use them.

-There you have it.
-That is how to use pliers to pull tacks and finish nails from furniture without a tack puller.
+So, there you have it.
+That is how to remove tacks and finish nails from wood and furniture without a tack puller.